-The 5th of December will see the closing of all lands north of the Cannonball River.
-The Army Corps of Engineers made the announcement, which will also include the closing of the Oceti Sakowin protest camp.
+December 5 will see the closing of all lands north of the Cannonball River.
+The Army Corps of Engineers made the announcement, stating the closing of the Oceti Sakowin protest camp will also occur.

-What the 5th will bring, only one can imagine, as there are further plans to swell the numbers of protestors on the 4th through to the 7th of December, as veterans by the hundreds plan to help defend the land, in what has been described as a “military [like] unit.”
+Further plans to swell protestor numbers on Dec.
+4 to 7, as veterans by the hundreds plan to help defend the land in what has been described as a “military [like] unit.”

 The Go Fund Me page “Veterans for Standing Rock #NoDAPL” released this statement: